 [Regulation 16 amended in Gazette 28 Aug 2012 p.
 4137.]

-17. Commercial acts and activities
+17. Commercial acts and activities, restrictions on

 (1) A person must not, unless the person has a permit to do so, undertake or cause to be undertaken an act or activity in the Riverpark or development control area if the act or activity is undertaken for a commercial purpose.